 If you’re new to sex toys, or if your partner is open but still not convinced, it might be a good idea to start with the basics before moving onto something next-level.
 Think about what you’re curious to try together (Anal play?
 Clit stimulation during doggy style?
 Maybe a vibrating ring?) and check out your options.
 Some products are made to be disposable, something you can try once to see if you like it – and then toss if you don’t.
 Most sex toys have beginner-level versions that are reusable but cost a lot less, which takes some of the pressure off of choosing the perfect one.

 Stretchy one-size-fits-most cock rings are low-cost, low-commitment, and typically easier for beginners to try.
-Bullets, mini vibes, and small hand-held massagers are great starter vibrators for stimulating the clitoris, nipples, testicles, taint – pretty much anywhere that feels sensitive to the touch.
-Vibrating tongue rings or vibrating penis rings are also fun and inexpensive options for those of us just starting out on our sex toy adventures.
+Bullets, and small hand-held massagers are great starter vibrators for stimulating the clitoris, nipples, testicles, taint – pretty much anywhere that feels sensitive to the touch.
+Vibrating cock rings are also fun and inexpensive options for those of us just starting out on our sex toy adventures.

 Most of us wouldn’t jump in the deep end before learning to doggy paddle or put the pedal to the metal during a DMV driving test.
 The same goes for sex toy shopping: ease your way into it and try to keep the pace of your partner.
 Work your way up to the next level as a team and enjoy the ride along the way!